eriklupander/gotling/README.md

 For more on xmlpath, see   [xmlpath](https://godoc.org/gopkg.in/xmlpath.v2)

 ##### Important note: xmlpath for Go does not support xml namespaces!

+### HTTPS support
+Gotling currently supports HTTPS, including hosts using self-signed certificates.

+In the future, we'll probably add an option to allow/disallow unsecure https.

 ## Realtime dashboard
 Access at http://localhost:8182